helloaditya04/ML_CSE-35_23053793/24. Feature Scaling - Standardization/README.md

-- [X] Feature scaling is the process of normalizing or standardizing the range of independent variables (features) in your dataset so they are on a similar scale.
+- [X] Feature Scaling is the process of normalizing or standardizing the range of independent variables (features) in your dataset so they are on a similar scale.